 GMCS dress code requires appropriate clothing that would not be a distraction to the educational environment.
 Items including but not limited to: clothing that is too short or tight or exposes the midriff, shirts with logos referencing violence, drugs, or alcohol are not permitted.

 Flip flops are not permitted at school.
-While "characters" have been allowed on items, we ask that you please also keep in mind when purchasing backpacks, shoes, clothing, and school supplies that Montessori philosophy does not embrace the use of "characters."
-While Montessori philosophy stresses the necessity of a fully developed imagination, it is based on a rich sensorial experience, not fantasy.
+Shorts must be longer than the fingertips when arms are resting at the sides.
+A student who violates the dress code three times will lose the privilege of wearing shorts on campus.